year long-term forecast data

 The future of travel and tourism

-Our travel and tourism services cover global travel activities to help you understand current market trends and outlook.
+Our travel and tourism services cover global travel activities to help you understand the economic impact of tourism, as well as current market trends and outlook.

 Tourism Economics, an Oxford Economics company, focuses on the intersection of the economy and travel sector, providing actionable insights to our clients.

 We provide our worldwide client base with direct access to the most comprehensive set of historic and forecast travel data.
 Our specialist economists develop custom economic impact studies, policy analysis, forecast models and alternative scenario outcomes.

 - Plan for expected shifts in opportunity across source markets